 How Do I Maintain Pet-Friendly Artificial Grass?

-When it comes to the maintenance of real grass versus artificial turf, there’s really no contest.
+When it comes to the maintenance of artificial turf versus real grass, there’s really no contest.

 Once it’s installed, artificial grass is nearly maintenance-free.

 There’s no mowing, weeding, edging, or watering needed to keep your lawn green year-round.